Global Dividend Growth

 GENERAL PERFORMANCE COMPOSITE FOOTNOTES

-4. DSM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-DSM has been independently verified for the periods January 2002 to December 2019.
-Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
-The Global Dividend Growth composite has been examined for the periods February 2011 to December 2019.
+- DSM claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
+DSM has been independently verified for the periods January 2002 – December 2019.
+A firm that claims compliance with the GIPS standards must establish policies and procedures for complying with all the applicable requirements of the GIPS standards.
+Verification provides assurance on whether the firm’s policies and procedures related to composite, as well as the calculation, presentation, and distribution of performance, have been designed in compliance with the GIPS standards and have been implemented on a firm-wide basis.
+The Global Dividend Growth has had a performance examination for the periods February 2011 to December 2019.
 The verification and performance examination reports are available upon request.
 Benchmark returns are not covered by the report of independent verifiers.

-5. DSM’s performance composite includes all discretionary Global Dividend Growth managed accounts.
+- DSM’s performance composite includes all discretionary Global Dividend Growth managed accounts.
 The composite was created February 1, 2011.
-A complete list and description of composites, as well as policies for valuing portfolios, calculating performance, and preparing compliant presentations, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
+A complete list and description of composites is available upon request, as well as policies for valuing portfolios investments, calculating performance, and preparing GIPS Reports, may be requested from Russell Katz, DSM Capital Partners LLC, 7111 Fairway Drive, Suite 350, Palm Beach Gardens, Florida 33418.
 Phone: 561-618-4000; email: email@example.com.

-6. DSM first offered the Global Dividend Growth strategy to clients during February of 2011.
-There was only one client account in the composite for the partial year of 2011.
+- DSM first offered the Global Dividend Growth strategy to clients during February of 2011.
+There is a pooled vehicle in the composite from the partial year of 2011 to present.

 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the contained herein.